CLB56/tips_and_tricks/vim.md

 select lines with "Shift + v"
 Then press "Ctrl + >" or "Ctrl + <"
 As usually it's possible to add a figure to do several identations at once

+# How to copy outside of VIM
+put in the vimrc
+set clipboard=unnamedplus "This allow the right click of the mouse to copy

+...But it's not enough.
+if you do in bash :
+vim --version
+xterm-clipboard is not installed with vim, you have to add manually sudo apt install vim-gtk

 - Un moyen de debug existe en faisant des breakpoint puis en lisant le code avec ipython mais je n'ai pas compris vraiment comment faire.